machin3boy/Lachesis/PyLachesis/README.md

 # vote structure
 vote = {
-    "decided": True/False,      # has a quorum of validators also voted for this candidate "yes": True/False           # is the decision to elect this candidate as an Atropos or not }
+    "decided": True/False,      # tracks if a quorum of validators also voted for this candidate "yes": True/False           # tracks the decision to elect this candidate as an Atropos }

-# tracking election votes
-# how roots in a given frame being decided voted for candidates
+# tracks how roots in a given frame being decided voted for Atropos candidates
 election_votes[frame_to_decide][(root.uuid, atropos_candidate.uuid)] = vote
 ```